SunlayGGX/Storm/README.md

 - **selectedParticleForceAlwaysOnTop (boolean, faculative)**: Specify if the selected particle force should be displayed on top of all particles (on the near plane).
 Default is true.
 - **spinCameraToGravity (boolean, faculative)**: If true, the camera will spin for the gravity to go down.
 Default is false.
 - **smoothCameraTransition (boolean, faculative)**: If true, the camera will move smoothly to its final destination.
 Not that it only affects translation, not rotations.
 Default is true.
+- **showGravityArrow (boolean, faculative)**: If true, gravity arrow will be displayed by default on the HUD.
+Default is true.

 #### Simulation (faculative)